TheCreateGM/home-page/README.md

-# Terminal Dashboard
+# Terminal Dashboard with Media Controller Extension

-A modern, terminal-inspired system dashboard that displays real-time information including local time, weather data, quick links to popular websites, system statistics, and network speed testing.
+A modern, terminal-inspired system dashboard that displays real-time information including local time, weather data, quick links to popular websites, system statistics, network speed testing, and a fully-featured media controller.
 Built with vanilla HTML, CSS, and JavaScript for easy deployment and customization.

 ![Terminal Dashboard](https://img.shields.io/badge/Status-Active-brightgreen) ![License](https://img.shields.io/badge/License-Open_Source-blue) ![Responsive](https://img.shields.io/badge/Responsive-Yes-success)

+## 📌 Project Components

+This project consists of two main components:

+1. **Terminal Dashboard**: A browser-based dashboard with real-time widgets and system monitoring
+2. **Media Controller Extension**: A Chrome/Edge extension for controlling media playback across browser tabs

-## ✨ Features
+## ✨ Dashboard Features

 - **🕐 Real-time Clock**: Displays current time and date for Kuala Lumpur timezone
 - **🌤️ Live Weather**: Fetches current weather data using Open-Meteo API with intelligent fallback
 - **🔗 Quick Links**: Customizable grid of 9 popular websites with Font Awesome icons
 - **📊 System Monitor**: Real-time CPU, RAM, and storage usage with animated progress bars
 - **🌐 Network Speed Test**: Built-in internet speed testing with ping, jitter, download/upload speeds
+- **🎵 Media Player**: Integrated media controller with support for cross-tab playback controls
 - **🎨 Terminal Aesthetic**: Dark theme with Fira Code monospace font and authentic blinking cursor
 - **📱 Responsive Design**: Adapts seamlessly to different screen sizes and mobile devices
 - **🛠️ No Dependencies**: Pure HTML/CSS/JavaScript - no frameworks or build tools required
 - **🔄 Bulletproof Weather**: Automatic fallback to simulated data if API fails or is blocked
 - **⚡ Performance Optimized**: Efficient updates and minimal resource usage

+## 🎮 Media Controller Extension Features

+- **🔍 Real-time Media Detection**: Automatically detects audio and video playback across all browser tabs
+- **🌐 Universal Control**: Control media from any tab through the dashboard or extension popup
+- **🎧 Multi-Platform Support**: Works with YouTube, Spotify, SoundCloud, Bandcamp, Twitch, Netflix, and more
+- **🔄 Cross-Tab Control**: Pause music in one tab and control it from another
+- **⚡ Live Updates**: Real-time synchronization between the dashboard and playing media
+- **⌨️ System Integration**: Uses Media Session API for system-level media controls

 ## 🚀 Quick Start

+### Dashboard Setup

 1. **Download**: Save the `home.html` file to your local machine
 2. **Open**: Double-click the file or open it in any modern web browser
 3. **Enjoy**: The dashboard loads automatically with live data and interactive features

+### Extension Installation

+1. **Open Chrome/Edge Extension Management**:
+   - Chrome: Go to `chrome://extensions/`
+   - Edge: Go to `edge://extensions/`

+2. **Enable Developer Mode**:
+   - Toggle the "Developer mode" switch in the top-right corner

+3. **Load the Extension**:
+   - Click "Load unpacked"
+   - Navigate to the `media-controller-extension` folder
+   - Select the folder and click "Open"

+4. **Verify Installation**:
+   - The extension should appear in your extensions list
+   - Look for the music note icon in your browser toolbar

 ## 📍 Location Configuration